ArthurVimond/oscleton-sdk-doc/public/docs/getting-started/prerequisite.md

 # Prerequisite

 Oscleton SDK relies on a custom MIDI Remote Script for Ableton Live.
-In order to use the SDK in your Android application project, please follow the steps below:
+In order to use the SDK, please follow the steps below:

 1. On your computer, download the [Oscleton MIDI Remote Script].
 2. Extract the ZIP and put the Oscleton folder in the Ableton Live MIDI Remote Scripts as follow: